-CBD is one of 2020’s hottest trends.
+CBD is one of this year’s hottest trends.
 And it could transform your yoga routine — for reasons you’ll soon understand.

 CBD and yoga — it’s a surprisingly age-old combination that’s just now making a comeback.

 The first time around, news of the practice spread by word of mouth through ascetics and yogis, and their sacred texts like The Vedas and the Yoga Sutra.